BmBaczkowski/bmbaczkowski.github.io/content/research/emerald/index.md

 ### Acknowledgment

-BMB was supported by the Max Planck Society, the International Max Planck Research School “NeuroCom”, University of Leipzig, and Leibniz Programm of the Research Academy Leipzig.
-MCWK was supported by an H2020 Marie Sklodowska-Curie fellowship and a Branco Weiss fellowship - Society in Science.
+BMB was supported by the Max Planck Society, the International Max Planck Research School “NeuroCom”, University of Leipzig, and Leibniz Program of the Research Academy Leipzig.

 ## License